oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

 Reports
 -------

-OroPlatform gives you the opportunity to create customized reports about the entities in your application.
+OroPlatform allows you to create customized reports about the entities in your application.
 For example, you may want to create a report that displays the achieved accounts by opportunity like this: